What can and cannot be recycled?

 My recycling bin is not large enough to hold all of my recyclables.
 What should I do?

-Recycling bins may be placed at the curb once a week.
+Recycling bins are collected every other week.
 If you generate more recyclable material than your bin can hold, please utilize one of the Citizen Collection Stations throughout the city.